Rasool221/CanvasAnswerScratcher/README.md

-Coming to the Google Chrome extension store soon!
+Now officially on the Chrome extension store